-This was the last slate plaque which I carved with the Electric Wizard back in 2013 (still a hobby back then and my lines were still a bit wobbly!).
+This was the last slate plaque which I carved with my Black and Decker ‘Electric Wizard’ back in 2013 (and when carving was still a hobby for me).

 This design comes from a Class I PIctish Stone called ‘The Brandsbutt Stone‘.
 It can be found in the middle of a modern housing estate in Inverurie in Aberdeenshire.